fr3fou/polo/README.md

 The probability of tomorrow being Sunny, given that today was Rainy is 0.2

-The next state, given that today was Sunny is Cloudy
+The next state, given that today was Sunny is Rainy
 ```

 ## References